 An eighth flattener is what Friedman calls insourcing.
 A good example of this is UPS.
-UPS is not just delivering packages,
+UPS is not just delivering packages, the company is doing logistics.
+Their slogan is Your World Synchronized.
+The company is synchronizing global supply chains.

 For example, if you own a Toshiba laptop computer under warranty that you need fixed, you call Toshiba.
 What you probably don't know is that UPS will pick up your laptop and repair it at their own UPS-run workshop dedicated to computer and printer repair.
 They fix it and return it in much less time than it would take to send it all the way to Toshiba.